Foreword

 In PVE, the top priority is squeezing more damage out of your team to hasten clear speed against DC bosses.
 Danger Close operators use:

-• Increase CRIT DMG: CRIT DMG is the next best side skill for Danger Close.
-It is a direct buff to overall DPS which can be better than ASPD, depending on the units used for a particular boss.
+- Increase CRIT DMG: CRIT DMG is a direct buff to damage which can be better than ASPD, depending on the units used for a particular boss.

 Relevant Operators